Alfombracitario/Alfombra-s-Pixel-Art-Editor-DS/README.md

 - **Pseudo**
 - **PypeBros**

-Your reports and suggestions have been invaluable.
+Your suggestions is what makes this app beter!

 **Special thanks to:**
 - **AntonioND** – for creating [BlocksDS](https://github.com/blocksds/sdk), the amazing development kit that made this project possible.